 Campaign to Protect Rural Jamaica

 Jamaica The Undiscovered Country!
 Sometimes I feel like I wasted my youth.
 Simply because there are lots of things I wish I had done when I had the chance and the freedom to do it.
 However back then my perspective on life was different.
 I spent a lot of time living for the next party/session failing to slow down relax and enjoy my beloved beautiful Jamaica.
 In my youth I traveled around Jamaica a lot but I still did not know Jamaica.
+All I wanted was to get from point-A to point-B, with very little interest of the space in between.

 Now that I am older I appreciate different things in life like the peace, tranquility and beauty of the Jamaican countryside.
 To tell the truth the Jamaican countryside is the undiscovered country for me because growing up we spent a lot of time driving around it trying to get to the next popular spot.
 To the next big event without even thinking of going into it.
 To explore its many wonders and beauties.
 For the most part in my youth I took Jamaica for granted.
 Back then to us, country was someplace out the car window, through that bush and up that mountain.
 It was off the beaten path and we had no interest in seeing it or getting to know the people living within it.
 In fact there were times when we laughed at it and belittled it.
-How blind and foolish we were back then, youths without vision or value, just ignorant uptown youths.
+How blind and foolish we were, youths without vision or value, just ignorant uptown youths.

 We needed to drive through and around country to get to Port Antonio for vacation or Ocho Rios for Easter weekend getaway.
-So we went to country but we really did not go to country and now I want to get to know Rural Jamaica.
+So we went to country but we really did not go into country and now I want to get to know Rural Jamaica.
 I want to find those far out of the way places over the hills and far away.
 I want to meet the people living in those places, find out about their lives and history.
 I want to explore the Genealogy, Geology and Geography of inner Jamaica while taking my time to go nowhere in particular but experiencing everywhere.
 These days when we go to country, we just turn left or right then follow the road and see where it takes us, what undiscovered country lies ahead.

 There is a general perception in Jamaica, that money is the beginning and the end of everything, as the lack of money in Jamaica and the lack of material goods are used as the mother of all excuses to keep up the most almshouse (disgusting) behaviour.
 I feel however that it is the lack of class, self-respect, lack of respect for others and of one’s surrounding, coupled with the lack of morals is what is condemning a person to a life of poverty.
 For some, money and material goods are like pearls before swine, they are just low class people with money.